jonathdls/Naval_Architect-Marine_Analysis/README.md

 ### 5) Froude scaling
 Model testing is a vital part of verifying the performance of a floating structure.
-Results in are converted from model to full scale under the assumption that the Froude number in both scales is identical (i.e. Froude scaling).
+Results are converted from model to full scale under the assumption that the Froude number in both scales is identical (i.e. Froude scaling).

 The complied python file for task 5 contains the following function: